4rchitect/psvtrophyisgood/README.md

 Please no commercial use / trophy service. unless its a free trophy service thanks.

-# Building / Running from source.
-If you build / run the application from source, you require the 'requests' module you can get that by running 'pip install requests' though keep in mind the PSN trophy stealer will not work, unless you add in your own 'userInfoCookie' into psvtrophyisgoodModTRP.py.

 Want to donate to me? really? ok: https://goo.gl/dvHkEh